 - Tip #2: Purchase Assuming that You Will Grow

 - Adopting a Cloud Server to Embrace the Future

 Suffice it to say that Marty McFly ran into some problems in 1955.
 The character, played by Michael J. Fox, accidentally drew the attention of his mother and distracted her from his father.
 Before he went Back to the Future, McFly was in danger of overwriting his own existence!
 The only answer for him was to rapidly future-proof the world of 1955 so that when he returned to 1985, he would still be alive and well.

 Now, Marty McFly’s scenario was a matter of life and death.
 That’s the case with future-proofing a business too: strengthening your company through forward-thinking can protect you from consumption by your competitors.
 However, note that future-proofing is not specifically about solvency; that’s more of an implication.

-“Future proof… describes a product, service or technological system that will not need to be significantly updated as technology advances,” explains Techopedia, adding that cloud hosting “is sometimes touted as a future proof solution because the updates and upgrades are invisible to the end user.”
+“Future proof… describes a product, service or technological system that will not need to be significantly updated as technology advances,” explains Techopedia, adding that VPS hosting “is sometimes touted as a future proof solution because the updates and upgrades are invisible to the end user.”